jrwest/learn_you_a_scalaz/3-understanding_some_simple_typeclasses.md

 ## Adding the World (with Semigroups)

-Ok so we've gotten our hands a little dirty -- or if your still pimping with Xzhibit, a little greasy -- but now it's time to really dive in and get muddy.
+Ok so we've gotten our hands a little dirty -- or if you're still pimping with Xzhibit, a little greasy -- but now it's time to really dive in and get muddy.
 We'll talk about a cool typeclass, `Semigroup`.
 Although the heading above is hyperbole and Semigroups don't really let us add the world, they do let us add a ton of stuff. <sup>1</sup>

 Members of `Semigroup` meet two mathematical properties.